BradF-99/BradF-99/README.md

-# Hi, I'm Brad.

 ## About me
 * 🏢 I'm a **Software Engineer** at [***One Model***](https://www.onemodel.co/).
 * 🎓 In January 2021, I graduated with a **Information Technology degree (Computer Science major)** from the [*Queensland University of Technology*](https://www.qut.edu.au/).
-* 👨‍💻 I specialise in **.NET / Xamarin development, DevOps, and PaaS Cloud Technologies** - GCP, AWS, Azure, and Oracle Cloud are some providers I am familiar with.
+* 👨‍💻 I specialise in **.NET development, DevOps, and PaaS Cloud Technologies** - AWS, GCP, Azure, and Oracle Cloud are some providers I am familiar with.
 A non-exhaustive list of technologies I am familiar with (to some degree) are below.
 * 🏙️ I'm currently based on the **Gold Coast** in **Queensland, Australia**.

 ## Am I open for new opportunities?